 24 Place des Vosges: The Amazing Home in the Film France

 It’s a truth universally acknowledged that you never know what might be behind those large wooden doors in Paris.
 The last time I stayed in the City of Light, I rented an apartment at 8 rue du Pas de la Mule which happens to sit right next door to 24 Place des Vosges, the location of the incredible home in the new film France that I posted about yesterday.
-This detective hunt didn’t take long to solve since I could see the park of Place des Voges outside the windows in the film and the apartment, which is part of a larger maison, is listed for parties and event rentals online.
+This detective hunt didn’t take long to solve since I could see the park of Place des Vosges outside the windows in the film and the apartment, which is part of a larger maison, is listed for parties and event rentals online.

 The event rental website kindly includes a floorplan (below) of the piano nobile floor.
-Thats’s the first floor to Americans and second floor to the French.
+Thats’s the second floor to Americans and first floor to the French.
 It was how I realized that that maison spans across all seven windows of 24 Place des Vosges façade.
 It also runs from the basement cave space to the attics.
 There is a lot to cover so let’s start at the beginning.

 The owner of this chic building is Jean-Claude Binoche who spent decades as an auctioneer at Drouot, the venerable French auction house.
 Now he is a partner of the firm Binoche et Giquello, a subdivision of Drouot, where he focuses primarily on African and pre-Columbian art.
 He is also a cousin of French actress Juliette Binoche.